 Schedule: The course gives 4 credits and is offered during the first half of the autumn (lp 1).
-It containes 28 hours of lectures, 14 hours of problem solving sessions, and also two computer laboratory exercises of 2 hours each, where MATLAB is used to demonstrate algorithms.
+It containes 28 lectures, 14 problem solving sessions, and also two computer laboratory exercises of 2 hours each, where MATLAB is used to demonstrate algorithms.
 There is also an individual programming project that usually takes a couple of days to complete.
-Written examination.
+Written (occasionally oral) examination.

 Character:The aim of the course is to give the mathematical ideas and derivations of the basic general optimization methods because short ''recipes'' cannot be given.
 Thus there is more emphasis on derivations, different interpretations and proofs than in the compulsory courses in mathematics at LTH, even though the major part of the exercises and the examination is problem solving.